codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, the `load_summary_from_file` function is added to load an existing summary from a text file, and the example usage is updated to demonstrate loading both user inputs from a CSV file and a summary from a text file.
+the `load_summary_from_file` function is added to load an existing summary from a text file, and the example usage is updated to demonstrate loading both user inputs from a CSV file and a summary from a text file.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
-Let's continue by adding a feature to allow the user to update comments in the summary.
+to allow the user to update comments in the summary.
 We'll modify the `display_summary` function to interactively prompt the user for comment updates and update the summary accordingly.

 ```python
 import cv2